mmazzarolo/breathly-app/README.md

 In this repository you'll be able to find the source code of the Breathly mobile app.

 Breathly is a small React-Native app that I developed on my free time in 2018 for playing around with the React-Native `Animated` API.
-With the incoming React-Native's hook support (in `0.59`) I decided to get back on it, rewrite it with hooks, and also release it in the Play Store and in App Store.
+With the incoming React-Native's hooks support (in `0.59`) I decided to get back on it, rewrite it with hooks, and also release it in the Play Store and in App Store.

 I hope the source code will be useful to someone.

+_Edit 2019-08-04: Updated React-Native to `0.60.4` and the official hooks support._

 ### Features / Stack